St. George, Utah · September 14-20, 2026

 Combining Dixie Days with Other Activities

-Dixie Days is the largest Washington City event, but the community hosts several other celebrations throughout the year including Independence Day events, Halloween parades, Christmas tree lighting ceremonies, and seasonal recreation programs at Washington City Community Center.
+Dixie Days is the largest annual celebration in St. George, but Southern Utah hosts several other community festivals throughout the year.
 Check SGWOM's events calendar for the complete Southern Utah events lineup.

 Dixie Days 2026 FAQ